Key points about menopause

 • not smoking

-If you are at particular risk for developing these conditions, your doctor may recommend additional measures.
-Be well informed.
-It will help you understand why you are feeling the way you do and to decide whether or not you need treatment.
+If you're at particular risk for developing osteoporosis or heart disease, your healthcare provider may recommend additional measures such as menopausal hormone therapy (MHT).
+Be well informed – it will help you understand why you are feeling the way you do and to decide whether or not you need treatment.

 • Being stressed, overtired and anxious.